 Sample Letter to Tenant for Damages + Things to Keep in Mind

 Landlords are legally allowed to collect security deposits in every state and may use all or a portion of the deposit to cover any damages caused by the tenant that exceed normal wear and tear.
-The law also states that landlords are required to return security deposits in full or notify tenants if a portion of their deposit has been withheld.
+The law also states that landlords are required to return security deposits in full or notify tenants if any portion of their deposit has been withheld.

 How to Avoid Having to Ask a Tenant for Damages